1966 Yale Bulldogs football team

 The 1966 Yale Bulldogs football team represented Yale University in the 1966 NCAA University Division football season.
 The Bulldogs were led by second-year head coach Carmen Cozza, played their home games at the Yale Bowl and finished fifth in the Ivy League season with a 3–4 record, 4–5 overall.

 Schedule

+NFL draft

+The following Bulldog was selected in the National Football League draft following the season.